 An eligible producer is a landowner, tenant or sharecropper who shares in the risk of producing an eligible crop and is entitled to an ownership share of that crop.
-The 2014 Farm Bill specifies that an individual's or entity's average adjusted gross income (AGI) cannot exceed \$900,000 to be eligible for NAP payments.
-Also, NAP payments received, directly or indirectly, will be attributed to the applicable individual or entity and limited to \$125,000 per crop year, per individual or entity.
-(To learn more, visit www.fsa.usda.gov/limits.)
+An individual's or entity's average adjusted gross income (AGI) cannot exceed \$900,000 to be eligible for NAP payments.
+Also, NAP payments received, directly or indirectly, will be attributed to the applicable individual or entity and limited to \$125,000 per crop year, per individual or entity for crops with basic (catastrophic) coverage.
+Any NAP payments received directly or indirectly for crops with additional (buy-up) coverage, will be attributed to the applicable individual or entity and limited to \$300,000 per crop year, per individual or entity.
+(To learn more, visit fsa.usda.gov/limits.)